 The current Amtrak line goes from San Antonio to Austin to Dallas and then up north.
 But Brown also wants to connect us with our neighbors across the border.

-Expanding passenger rail has garnered interest from the new president of Mexico, with Brown interested in connecting to the area's booming economy.
+Expanding passenger rail has garnered interest from the new president of Mexico, and Brown is interested in connecting to the area's booming economy.

 "A lot of manufacturing takes place.
 There are a lot of companies that are leaving Asia and are coming closer to the United States to set up shop in the Monterrey, Mexico, Nuevo Leon region are causing a lot of this growth," Brown said.